crscalpone/BBLEH-Seagrass-Model/README.md

 This file contains the the forcing functions used by Straub et al. (2015) in their seagrass model, which was used to create our nitrogen forcing functions.

 Citation: Straub, P., Jarvis, J.C., and Evert, S., (2015).
 Modelling Zostera marina restoration potential in Barnegat Bay New Jersey: Final Report for the Barnegat Bay Partnership.
-Technical Report prepared for the Barngegat Bay Partnership.
+Technical Report prepared for the Barnegat Bay Partnership.

 Report Access: https://www.barnegatbaypartnership.org/wp-content/uploads/wpallimport/files/Modeling%20Zostera%20marina%20restoration%20potential%20in%20Barnegat%20Bay%20New%20Jersey_final%20report.pdf